coderofsalvation/personality-insights/getting-started.md

 ## Step 3: Send JSON input and receive detailed JSON output
 {: #example2}

-The second example passes the JSON file `profile.json` to the `profile` method, again accepting the default JSON response.
+The second example passes the JSON file `profile.json` to the `/v3/profile` method, again accepting the default JSON response.
 The `consumption_preferences` and `raw_scores` query parameters are set to `true` to request a more detailed analysis of the input.

 1. Download the sample file <a target="_blank" href="https://watson-developer-cloud.github.io/doc-tutorial-downloads/personality-insights/profile.json" download="profile.json">profile.json <img src="../../icons/launch-glyph.svg" alt="External link icon" title="External link icon" class="style-scope doc-content"></a>, which contains a collection of Twitter messages.
-1. Issue the following command to send the file to the `profile` method.
+1. Issue the following command to send the file to the `/v3/profile` method.
 The example specifies `application/json` for the `Content-Type` header; the `charset` parameter is not needed for JSON input.
 The example sets the `consumption_preferences` and `raw_scores` query parameters to `true`.

     ```bash
     curl -X POST --user {username}:{password} \